geekq/jetty-rackup/README.txt

 Feedback
 --------
 jetty_rackup is very new.
-Please let me know, it something, especially advandced rack configuration does not work.
-Please also let me know, if your were able to successfully run a web server using jetty_rackup.
+Please let me know, it something, especially advandced rack configuration, does not work.
+Please also let me know if your were able to successfully run a web server using jetty_rackup.
 You can use github messaging.